ngoclinhng/forum-backend/README.md

 memory.
 This guarantees to be fast, but at a cost: we have to make sure our cache correctly reflects the state of the database at any moment in time.

-We implement both options 2 and 3 with the help of a [cache server](lib/yojee/thread_cache.ex), a [bridge module](lib/yojee/forum_bridge.ex), and a few [environment variables](https://github.com/ngoclinhng/forum-backend/blob/306269874f25fa2d3dd0b07b2489bde0c66905d8/config/test.exs#L31).
+We implemented both options 2 and 3 with the help of a [cache server](lib/yojee/thread_cache.ex), a [bridge module](lib/yojee/forum_bridge.ex), and a few [environment variables](https://github.com/ngoclinhng/forum-backend/blob/306269874f25fa2d3dd0b07b2489bde0c66905d8/config/test.exs#L31).

 ### Pagination

-To allow our React client to paginate through a long list of threads and posts, we implement cursor-based pagination based on [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm).
+To allow our React client to paginate through a long list of threads and posts, we implemented cursor-based pagination based on [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm).

 Even though [absinthe_relay](https://hexdocs.pm/absinthe_relay/readme.html)
 advertises itself to support cursor-based pagination, it actually uses the